eeue56/the-elm-report/README.md

 The aim of the project is to document and provide more useful error messages, if you see a stupid error, then add it to the repo!

 There's also a [blog](http://elm-lang.org/blog/compiler-errors-for-humans) on the recent modifications to Elm 0.15.1 to try and make more readable errors.

+--

+### Highly unstable

+`Signal`s used to be called `Varying`.
+Streams used to represent what `foldp` does now.
+Changes in the core library are slow to be released as bug fixes.

+--

+### Dodgy array implementation

+TODO